 1. Do your due diligence in determining the cause of your dismissal

 Review the Labor Code of the Philippines and examine if the cause of your dismissal falls under the authorized causes to be eligible for separation pay.
-Also, examine if your employer followed the legal requirements for terminating you.
+Also, determine if your employer followed the legal requirements for terminating you.

 2. Do not allow the management or human resource department to deceive you into accepting less than what is due to you